Division of Education

 AS Elementary Education

-The BCC Elementary Education program prepares students for Montana K–8 Teacher Certification and/or employment as Educator.
-The curriculum, pedagogy, and learning environment provides authentic and experiential learning opportunities to provide a comprehensive development for pre-service educators.
-Students engage in inquiry, develop critical thinking strategies, solve complex problems, practice what they’ve learned, and build effective communication skills.
+The BCC Elementary Education program prepares students for Montana K–8 Teacher Certification and employment as an Educator.
+The curriculum, pedagogy, and learning environment provide authentic and experiential learning opportunities to provide a comprehensive development for pre-service educators.
+Students engage in inquiry, develop critical thinking strategies, solve complex problems, practice what they’ve learned, and build practical communication skills.
 The focus of our paradigm is the Native American Indigenous worldview emphasizing concepts unique to the Piikuni Tribal Nation.
 Graduates may complete their Bachelor of Science degree at the BCC campus or transfer to partner institutions.
 Students majoring in Elementary Education are required to take 32 credits in the general core and 32 credits in Elementary Education for a total of 64 credits.
-Students must maintain a 3.0 grade point average to remain in the Teacher Education program.
+Students must maintain a 3.0-grade point average to remain in the Teacher Education program

 AAS Early Childhood Education

-The AAS: Early Childhood Education Degree prepares students with skills to work with children from birth through age eight in a learning environment which includes family, home and community.
-The students will have the opportunity to interact with students, peers and professionals in an educational learning environment.
-BCC provides a strong background for students seeking careers in a wide variety of settings including: childcare, home and centers, Headstarts, preschools, and other early childhood care facilities.
-This program is designed as a hands on training with classroom experience in areas such as: Early intervention with children with special needs, preschool special education settings, child services and child-focused community agencies, state and federal agencies, and nonprofit settings that support children and families.
+The AAS: Early Childhood Education Degree prepares students with skills to work with children from birth through age eight in a learning environment, which includes family, home, and community.
+The students will have the opportunity to interact with students, peers, and professionals in an educational learning environment.
+BCC provides a strong background for students seeking careers in a wide variety of settings, including childcare, home and centers, Headstarts, preschools, and other early childhood care facilities.
+This program is designed as hands-on training with classroom experience in areas such as early intervention with children with special needs, preschool special education settings, child services, and child-focused community agencies, state and federal agencies, and nonprofit environments that support children and families.
 Students majoring in the Early Childhood Education program, must complete the 25-General Core and 37Core-7credits (listed on the Academic Map).
 A total of 62 credits.

 Certificate – Early Childhood Development Certificate